Book a Free Consultation

 Special Cases

-• Blind or Illiterate Deponents: If the deponent is blind or illiterate, the affidavit must confirm that it was read to the deponent, who seemed to understand it, and indicated that the contents were true.
+When the deponent is blind or illiterate, the affidavit must confirm that someone read it aloud.
+They must also relay the deponent appeared to understand it, and that the deponent indicated the contents were true.

-• Non-English Speakers: If the deponent does not understand English, a translation of the affidavit and oath must be provided in a language they understand, and the translator must certify the translation.
+If the deponent does not understand English, provide a translation of both the affidavit and the oath in a language they understand.
+The translator must certify the accuracy of the translation.

 An affidavit is often the most important document in a legal case.
 It must be drafted with care to ensure it effectively presents the relevant evidence.
 While a well-drafted affidavit does not guarantee the desired outcome, it avoids criticism from the court and strengthens a party’s position.